EU AI Act

 Providing false, incomplete, or misleading information to national market surveillance authorities or the EU AI Office.
 Beyond fines, enforcement also includes market withdrawal, product recall, and suspension of EU market access.

-EU AI Act Compliance — Frequently Asked Questions
+EU AI Act Cybersecurity Assessment — FAQ

 Does the EU AI Act require cybersecurity testing?